flyteorg/flyte/docs/user_guide/data_types_and_io/pytorch_type.md

 ## Tensors and modules

 At times, you may find the need to pass tensors and modules (models) within your workflow.
-Without native support for PyTorch tensors and modules, Flytekit relies on {std:ref}`pickle <pickle_type>` for serializing and deserializing these entities, as well as any unknown types.
+Without native support for PyTorch tensors and modules, Flytekit relies on {ref}`pickle <pickle_type>` for serializing and deserializing these entities, as well as any unknown types.
 However, this approach isn't the most efficient.
 As a result, we've integrated PyTorch's serialization and deserialization support into the Flyte type system.

 ```{note}
 To clone and run the example code on this page, see the [Flytesnacks repo][flytesnacks].